joonasy/rebirth/docs/css/style.md

 #### Components

 Always name the isolated partials as they are presented in the markup.
-Example of an isolated component structure in **correct order**:
+Example of an isolated component structure in correct order:

 ```
-components/_ButtonCollection.scss      # [1]
+components/_Button.scss                # [1]
-components/_Button.scss                # [2]
+components/_ButtonCollection.scss      # [2]
 components/_Button-dropdown.scss       # [3]
 components/_Button.-modifierName.scss  # [4]
 components/_Button--primary.scss       # [5]